executablebooks/MyST-Parser/docs/using/syntax.md

     A hard break\
     ```
 * - Image
-  - link to an image
+  - Link to an image.
+    You can also use HTML syntax, to include image size etc, [see here](syntax/images) for details
   - ```md
     ![alt](src "title")
     ```